flaviogoncalves/teams_to_chime_gateway/README.md

 ## AMI

 The teams to chime gateway is an AMI available in the AWS marketplace.
-Search for the AMI number #
+Search for the AMI number # (Waiting for AWS to publish the server)

 ## Instructions